 Set up is simple: All you need for this project is some stickers, a paper bag, paper to place the stickers on, and a marker.
-We used leftovers from one of our Melissa and Doug sticker book (there are a few different ones available to suite your styles).
+We used leftovers from one of our Melissa and Doug sticker book (there are a few different ones available).
 This project is also very portable, making it a good choice for a car ride.

 After my son decided which story he wanted to tell, we discussed how people read from left to right.
 I showed him using a few nearby books, using my fingers to trace the words from left to right as I read them.
 When he placed the stickers, he grouped them from left to right on the page, in the order he wanted to tell the story.
 Engaging him in creating his own stories, and the flow of how words go together, will help him when it comes time for him to read, and write, on his own.

 I had originally wanted to help him create his own little book, but he wanted to make one story on a big piece of paper, so we went with that.
 As he placed the stickers, he dictated the story to me to write.
 If I gave him this activity in the car, he would just tell me the story out loud as he placed the stickers.